tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 42 March 18, 2021
+**Today's Progress**: Decided to work on my portfolio some more.

+**Thoughts**: Aiming to beef up the portfolio some more, trying to take some inspiration from modern web design's, so I'm looking at other online portfolio's & websites.
+Ended up changing the visual design a whole lot today, moved from quite a colourful page, to a more modern simple design, so it's very clean and easy to follow, without bombarding you with lots of colours.
+I think I'm happy enough with it to show people, just want to create an SVG to add to it, that basically shows my hobbies & interests without me having to explain them.
+Overall a very productive day.

+**Link(s) to Work**: [My Digital Portfolio](https://torymos.com)

+**Time**: 6-7 hours

 ### Day 41 March 17, 2021
 **Today's Progress**: Added a smooth scroll to my web page for anchor tags & began FCC's APIs & Microservices Cert.